Extensible Application Markup Language: Differences between versions of XAML

 These versions have some differences in the parsing behavior.
 Additionally, the Silverlight 4 XAML parser is not 100% backward-compatible with Silverlight 3 files.
 Silverlight 3 XAML files may be rejected or parsed differently by the Silverlight 4 parser.

-Response from the competition
+XAML applications in web browsers

+Historically, XAML based applications could be run in some web browsers, such as Internet Explorer and Firefox.
+This could be achieved through XBAP files created from WPF applications, or via the Silverlight browser plugin.
+However, both these methods are now unsupported on all major browsers due to their reliance on the discontinued NPAPI browser plugin interface.

+Lock-in concerns

 In 2007, European Committee for Interoperable Systems (ECIS) – a coalition of mostly American software companies – accused Microsoft of attempting to hijack HTML and replace it with XAML, thus creating a vendor lock-in.
 Jeremy Reimer, writing for Ars Technica described this comment as "the most egregious error" and added that XAML is unlikely to ever replace HTML.